I have a temporary order of protection against the abuser. Can his/her gun be taken away?

 If the order meets certain requirements, it is illegal for the abuser to buy, own, or have a gun while you have a final order of protection.
 The requirements are:

-- the abuser has to be given notice of the hearing and an opportunity to attend (whether or not s/he actually attends doesn’t matter);
+- The abuser has to be given notice of the hearing and an opportunity to attend; (Note: Whether or not s/he actually attends doesn’t matter);

 - your current or former spouse;